keval-sondigara/SOC-Analyst-Portfolio/Network Traffic Analysis/Tomcat Takeover Lab/writeup.md

 ## Incident Summary

-In this PCAP investigation a potential network scanning activity performed from source ip 14.0.0.20 later multiple open ports were detected as a result of the attacker's active scan, port 8080 provides access to the web server admin panel and then attacker attempted to enumerate and uncover directories and files on our web server using gobuster and found /manager directory related to admin panel after accessing the admin panel, the attacker tried to brute-force the login credentials and successfully able to loged-in inside the admin panel then attacker attempted to upload a file "JXQOZY.war" with the intent of establishing a reverse shell after successfully establishing a reverse shell on our server, the attacker aimed to ensure persistence on the compromised machine using cron jobs.
+In this PCAP investigation a potential network scanning activity performed from source ip 14.0.0.120 later multiple open ports were detected as a result of the attacker's active scan, port 8080 provides access to the web server admin panel and then attacker attempted to enumerate and uncover directories and files on our web server using gobuster and found /manager directory related to admin panel after accessing the admin panel, the attacker tried to brute-force the login credentials and successfully able to logged in inside the admin panel then attacker attempted to upload a file "JXQOZY.war" with the intent of establishing a reverse shell after successfully establishing a reverse shell on our server, the attacker aimed to ensure persistence on the compromised machine using cron jobs.

 --------------------------